openwallet-foundation/architecture-sig/docs/architecture/key-management-services.md

 ## KMS Principles

+- **Crypto agility**: The KMS should be able to support a wide range of crypto primitives.
+It should be able to support legacy crypto as well as modern cryptography.

 - **Isolation**: The application and the key management service are isolated from each other.
 The application should not be able to access the key management service directly or shared runtime resources.
 The application run-time space should be considered **UNTRUSTED**.

     - Isolation Strategies: